audrey-b/simanalyse/README.md

 #> Initializing model
 ```

-Derive posterior samples for new parameters
+Derive posterior samples for new parameters and apply the same
+transformation to the true parameter values.

 ``` r
 sma_derive(result, "mu2=mu^2")